Akarsh3053/Python_GUI_Tools/README.md

 # Python_GUI_Tools
-A collection of basic python application built in GUI libraries like Tkinter and PyQT.
+A collection of basic python application built in GUI libraries like Tkinter and PyQT which I built while learning GUI development using python.

 ## Available tools in collection -